 Bipolar disorder is commonly confused with clinical depression because both include depressive episodes.
 The main difference between depression and bipolar is that depression doesn’t have an “up” period i.e it is unipolar.
 However, these two mental illness’ are completely different.
 To understand the difference between the two it’s important to know the symptoms.

 Depression ranges from mild, short-term episodes of sadness and severe depression.
 Depression can affect people of any age.
 If you feel that you are suffering from depression, don’t be alarmed.
 Depression is treatable through a range of methods such as counseling, group therapies antidepressants or a combination of all.
 Clinical depression or major depressive disorder is a common and very serious mood disorder.
 Depression can negatively affect a person’s personal life such as:

 People who suffer from major depressive disorder can occasionally have false beliefs i.e they may see things that others cannot.
 This condition is not just a simple feeling of grief or sadness.
 It is an illness that challenges your ability to manage daily activities.
 The symptoms of depression vary from person to person however many people who suffer from depression feel:

 Bipolar can also have the above symptoms, therefore they are similar in many ways.
 However, bipolar also includes symptoms of mania.

 A manic episode is a mood state.
 This mood state is associated with an elevated, expansive, or unusually irritable mood that lasts over a week.
 Manic episodes are required for a diagnosis of bipolar disorder type 1 (there are 4 types of bipolar disorder).
-The signs and symptoms of bipolar disorder are varied, however, when someone who suffers from bipolar disorder they generally feel:
+The symptoms and characteristics of bipolar disorder are varied, however, when someone who suffers from bipolar disorder they generally feel: